A. The truth of Jesus' resurrection.

 All flesh is not the same flesh, but there is one kind of flesh of men, another flesh of animals, another of fish, and another of birds.
 There are also celestial bodies and terrestrial bodies; but the glory of the celestial is one, and the glory of the terrestrial is another.
 There is one glory of the sun, another glory of the moon, and another glory of the stars; for one star differs from another star in glory.

 a.
-All flesh is not the same flesh: There are all different kinds of “bodies” in God’s creation.
-But there are also celestial bodies.
+All flesh is not the same flesh: There are all different kinds of "bodies" in God's creation, including celestial bodies.
 Our resurrection body will be a heavenly (celestial) body, suited for life in heaven, not only life on this earth.

 b.
 All flesh is not the same flesh explains why animals do not rise in the resurrection.
 "Man's flesh only is informed by a reasonable and immortal soul, not so the flesh of other creatures: and hence the difference."
 (Trapp)

 d.
-There is one glory of the sun, another glory of the moon, and another glory of the stars; for one star differs from another star in glory: many have taken this to mean there will be different degrees of glory for believers in heaven.
-“Whether there are degrees of glory, as it seems probable, so we shall certainly know, when we come to heaven.”
+There is one glory of the sun, another glory of the moon, and another glory of the stars; for one star differs from another star in glory: Some take this to mean there will be different degrees of glory for believers in heaven.
+"Whether there are degrees of glory, as it seems probable, so we shall certainly know, when we come to heaven."
 (Trapp)